 In this article

-Understanding inflammation is incredibly important because it is involved in so many processes in our bodies.
+Understanding what inflammation is plays an incredibly important role in your journey to a healthy life.
+It is involved in so many processes in our bodies.
 Inflammation generally gets a bad reputation, and deservedly so, as it is at the root of so many chronic illnesses.
 But not all inflammation is equal and some kinds are both necessary and positive.

 What is Inflammation?